iAbhishek91/learn-terraform/docs/00-tf-commands.md

 ### OUTPUT

-We can use `tf apply` to fetch the output values at later stage, instead of tf output. tf output provides a alternative to the same
+We can use `tf apply` to fetch the output values from the state file ONLY at later stage, instead of tf apply. tf output provides a alternative to the same

+>NOTE; sudo tf output will display sensitive data in plain text

 ```sh
 # extract output values from state file